agatakolohe/flash-cards/README.md

 ## Legal

-*This software is licensed under the MIT license.*
+_This software is licensed under the MIT license._

 Copyright (c) 2021 **Chelsea Becker, Agata Kolodziej**

+After Lunch: create reducers to handle showing/hiding sign-in and sign-out components in header based on whether or not the user is logged in.